felangel/bloc/docs/flutterangulargithubsearch.md

 }
 ```

-Now, we're ready to create our `GithubRepository`!
+Now we're ready to create our `GithubRepository`!

 ### Github Repository